Lived Experiences: Autistic Girls and Women

 “I wanted to join in, but I wasn’t sure how.”

-Many of the girls in this study felt a persistent sense that they did not feel they “fit in” to the world around them.
+Many of the girls in this study felt a persistent sense that they did not feel they “fit in” with the world around them.
 One participant said it this way: “It kind of feels like you’re an outsider looking in and like there’s this world that you’re just kind of observing from the outside and when you have to get directly involved in it, it can be a bit hard sometimes” (Milner et al., 2019).

 The feeling of being an outsider was particularly strong around friendship.
 Many of the girls in this study said they wanted friends and social connection but were unsure how to go about it.
 Some had trouble making friends.
 Others were adept at making friends but had trouble maintaining friendships over long periods.